Lasha-Nikolaishvili/tbc-django-project/README.md

-# TBC Django app

-This is a repository for TBC Django project.

-## Admin Credentials
-- **username** - admin
-- **password** - admin123

 # TBC Django Bookstore Project

 Welcome to the Django Bookstore Project!
 This is a simple web application built using Django framework that allows users to view book data from a virtual bookstore.

 ## Features

-- Book browsing: Users can view a list of available books with details such as title, author, price, page count and category.
+- Book JSON data: Users can view a JSON list of available books with details such as title, author, price, page count and category.
 - Pre-populated database: The project comes with a database of books to view and test and with a superuser.
 - Admin panel: Admin users can add, edit, and delete books.